COVID-19 Resource Center for Families of Children with Brain Tumors

 The Pediatric Brain Tumor Foundation’s most important priority is the health and well-being of patient families like yours.
 We are committed to serving you and to staying focused on our mission to care for families along their journey, cure all childhood brain tumors, and help survivors and families thrive.

-If you think your child or a member of your family has been exposed to COVID-19 and develops a fever and symptoms, such as cough or difficulty breathing, please call your healthcare provider for medical advice.
+If you think your child or a member of your family has been exposed to COVID-19 or develops a fever and symptoms, such as cough or difficulty breathing, please call your healthcare provider for medical advice.
 They will work with state health departments and local health authorities to determine if you should be tested.
 Be sure to follow their guidance on when to come into the office or hospital and when it’s safer to stay home.